OpenSourceEconomics/grmpy/docs/bibliography.rst

 Heckman, J. J., and Vyrlacil, E. J. (2007b).
 Econometric Evaluation of Social Programs, Part II: Using the Marginal Treatment Effect to Organize Alternative Economic Estimators to Evaluate Social Programs and to Forcast their Effects in New Enviroments.
 In Heckman, J. J. and Leamer, E. E., editors, *Handbook of Econometrics*, volume 6B, pages 4875-5144.
 Elsevier Science, Amsterdam, Netherlands.

-Heckman, J. J., Urzua, S., and Vytlacil, E. J. (2006b).
-Understanding Instrumental Variables in Models with Essential Heterogeneity. *The Review of Economcs and Statistics*, 88(3):389-432.
+Heckman, J. J., Urzua, S., and Vytlacil, E. J. (2006).
+Understanding Instrumental Variables in Models with Essential Heterogenity. *The Review of Economcs and Statistics*, 88(3):389-432.

 Holland, P. W. (1986).
 Statistics and Causal Inference. *Journal of the American Statistical Association*, 81(396):945-960.